waynewhitty/Quit-Hogging/README.md

 Quit-Hogging
 ============

-AdBlock blocker / detection.
+JavaScript-based AdBlock blocker / detection.
 Block or display a message to AdBlock users.
 Requires JQuery.

-Blocking Example:
+If you want to block AdBlock users:

 ```html
 <h1>Welcome!</h1>